Advising Checklist for International Studies Majors

 Have you taken INS3003 Introduction to International Studies?

-If you started at UNF in Fall 2017 or later, this course is a requirement for you.
-You should take it as early as possible—ideally in your first or second semester at UNF.
+You should take this course as early as possible — ideally in your first or second semester at UNF.
 It is the best way to get on track for success in this major.

 Have you met the International Educational Experience requirement?

 If not, contact the International Center to explore your options.
 If you would like to meet this requirement by doing an internship for credit locally, elsewhere in the US, or abroad, contact Dr. Clayton McCarl, director of the International Studies Program, for guidance.

 If not, see Foreign Language Study: General Guidance or contact Dr. McCarl for assistance.

 You may double-count up to 18 credits toward both the major in International Studies and another major or minor.
 In some cases, this allows students to graduate earlier than they anticipated, or to add an additional major or minor with little additional coursework.
 This is particularly true of the majors that most overlap with International Studies, including Anthropology, French Studies, History, Philosophy, Political Science, Religious Studies and Spanish.
 Contact your advisor for assistance (see below).

 A minor in Chinese, French or Spanish requires just three upper-level classes after intermediate II.
 You are not required to minor in a foreign language, but many International Studies students do so without adding much, or any, additional coursework.
 Upper-level foreign-language courses can potentially be double-counted as major electives for International Studies.
 The Department of Languages, Literatures and Cultures offers summer study abroad programs in China, France and Spain, all of which involve upper-level coursework.
 Contact Dr. McCarl for guidance.

 Have you met with your advisor recently?